-In our experience, Velcro is the easiest way to hang a rug.
-If you purchase a Navajo Rug from Garland's and wish to hang it on a wall, we will provide you with an appropriate amount of 2" self-adhesive velcro tape for free.
+In our experience, Velcro is the easiest way to hang a rug on a wall.
+If you purchase a Navajo Rug from Garland's and wish to display it on a wall, we will provide you with an appropriate amount of 2" self-adhesive velcro tape for free.

 To hang your rug with Velcro, cut the Velcro to the width of your weaving.
 Remove the backing from the Velcro tape and stick the adhesive side to the wall.
 Simply press the weaving's top edge from corner to corner along the Velcro to evenly support it.
 You can use any extra Velcro to stick under the bottom edges of the rug, as this ensures the rug lies perfectly flat against the wall.

-Placing the Velcro directly onto the wall may lift off paint when removed.
+Placing the adhesive side of the Velcro directly onto the wall may lift off paint when removed.
 If you wish to protect your wall surface, we recommend attaching the Velcro tape to a wood strip.
 Instructions for this process are below:

 Peel off the backing of your 2” self-adhesive Velcro tape.
 Make sure you have enough Velcro to run a strip from corner to corner along the top edge of the weaving to evenly support it.

 Adhere the Velcro tape to a thin strip of wood such as lattice or a wide yard stick.
 Again, make sure the length of the wood is equal to the width of your rug.

 Nail the wood to the display surface or suspend it from the surface on wire that has been run through "eye hooks."

 After the wood strip is in place, just press the Navajo weaving up against the Velcro tape for display.
 It holds the weaving in place beautifully.

 Hanging Your Antique Navajo Weaving with Carpet Tack Strip